pepopowitz/getting-unstuck/slides/src/03-explain.md

 Notes:

+The other thing that happens when you explain something to someone:

+To prove that the code you think is running is actually running

+...

-This is the most critical and important thing about ALL of these "explanation" strategies:
+IMO, This is the most critical and important thing about ALL of these "explanation" strategies:

 They prompt you to challenge assumptions.